predict-idlab/pyRDF2Vec/docs/glossary.rst

    an HTTP network that is capable of receiving and processing requests under the SPARQL protocol.

-subject
-   Noun or pronoun used in a sentence and related to an action.

-transformer
-   Transform the Knowledge Graph into sequences of entities, which can be considered as sentences.

 Uniform Resource Identifier (URI)
    Unique character string that identifies a particular resource, using a predefined set of syntax rules.

-vertice
+vertex
-   Node which can be one of the three following types: entity, blank or literal.
+   Node in graph which can be one of the three following types: entity, blank or literal.

 walk
-   Sequence of vertices that can be found in the Knowledge Graph by browsing the given directed links.
+   Sequence of vertices that can be found in the Knowledge Graph by traversing the given directed links.

 walking strategy